 Reality: Great sex doesn’t have to end with penetration.
 In fact, it doesn’t even need to involve penetration.
 Let’s put it this way: penetrative sex is a heteronormative concept, and like the spectrum of sexuality, the number of different ways you can achieve an orgasm are infinite.
 Use your hands, mouth, fabric, lotions and massagers, and you’ll be penetrating new peaks of pleasure in no time.

-Norm 3: Sex toys are for bad people.
+Norm 3: Sex toys are bad for people.

 Reality: Remember how toys made everything better when we were children?
 Time to give your adult life the (toy) story upgrade it deserves (so many Woody jokes here, but we’ll refrain).
-Sex toys are fantastic for sex play together and when flying solo.
+Sex toys (even in India) are fantastic for sex play together and when flying solo.
 Make it a shared s-experience with toys for both of you, and you’ll want to make playtime a part of your everyday schedule!

 Norm 4: Women are less interested in sex than men are.